Jordan itinerary of stone and sand: Petra, Wadi Rum and Jerash

 March was a for us a great option.
 A bit rainy in the north, very hot in Petra, in Wadi Rum and at the Red Sea, and a bit cold at night, but it worked for us and the temperatures are not extreme.
 Also in spring you get to see a lot of flowers in bloom even in dessert.

 Jordan is a colorful place, with yellow stone, red sand and orange rock carved by humans and nature alike.
-It is definitely a place to see, but expect crowds and tourists in almost all places you will go .
+It is definitely a place to see, but expect crowds and tourists in almost all places you will go.
+It is a place where you will always be saluted with "Welcome to Jordan", even if you are in a remote and isolated area, this seems to be the universal greeting.
+The King Road, the scarce of water, the history so well preserved the tasty vegetarian food an dthe welcoming people will all make you understand and appreciate even more this land.

 In the photo you can see the car on the Kings Highway looking spectacular in the sunset light.